About Tennent

 The Tennent Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Monmouth County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Tennent, New Jersey residents are available through the local police department and authorized providers in Monmouth County.
+Fingerprinting services for Tennent, New Jersey residents are available through local police (where present) and authorized providers in Monmouth County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Tennent Police Department or Monmouth County Sheriff's Office for scheduling and fees.

-Property records for Tennent, New Jersey are maintained by the Monmouth Municipal Tax Assessor's Office and the Monmouth County County Clerk.
+Property records for Tennent, New Jersey are maintained by the Monmouth Municipal Tax Assessor's Office and the Monmouth County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Monmouth County, including parcels in Tennent.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Monmouth County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Monmouth County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New Jersey counties provide online property record searches through their county websites.
-For in-person requests, visit the Monmouth County offices at the county courthouse.
 The Monmouth County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Tennent, New Jersey residents are available through both county and state offices.
 The New Jersey Department of Health, Office of Vital Statistics, located in Trenton, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New Jersey.
 Orders can be placed online, by mail, or in person.
 Locally, the Monmouth County Clerk's office issues marriage licenses and maintains marriage records for Monmouth County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.